mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 However in this case we will use fixed port allocation so we can hit our Waiter service directly.

 To be 100% sure the service discovery works we modify again slightly our domain model and our /bill/{customerName} method.
 Our ticket holds now metadata simulating the desk identifier.
-For simplicity  we will use the port associated to the server See below an extract of the changes required on the TicketController.
+For simplicity  we will use the port associated to the server.
+See below an extract of the changes required on the TicketController.

 ```java